GoogleChrome/web-vitals/README.md

 ### From a CDN

-The recommended way to use the `web-vitals` package is to install it from npm and integrate it into your build process.However, if you're not using npm, it's still possible to use `web-vitals` by requesting it from a CDN that serves npm package files.
+The recommended way to use the `web-vitals` package is to install it from npm and integrate it into your build process.
+However, if you're not using npm, it's still possible to use `web-vitals` by requesting it from a CDN that serves npm package files.

 The following examples show how to load `web-vitals` from [unpkg.com](https://unpkg.com/browse/web-vitals/).
 It is also possible to load this from [jsDelivr](https://www.jsdelivr.com/package/npm/web-vitals), and [cdnjs](https://cdnjs.com/libraries/web-vitals).